Russian opposition figure Alexei Navalny detained ahead of protests | DW | 24.07.2019

 A day earlier Navalny had called on protesters to continue rallies against a decision to leave opposition candidates off local election ballot papers.
 He has faced repeated legal trouble, often tied to laws on protests.

-Russian opposition politician Alexei Navalny said on Wednesday that he had been arrested ahead of planned protests in Moscow on Saturday, some three weeks after he had been jailed to 10-days for breaking the country's strict protest laws.
+Russian opposition politician Alexei Navalny said on Wednesday that he had been arrested ahead of planned protests in Moscow on Saturday, some weeks after he had been jailed for 10 days for breaking the country's strict protest laws.

 The anti-corruption campaigner said in an Instagram video that police had picked him up outside his Moscow apartment as he left to go jogging.